f5devcentral/f5-automation-labs/docs/appendix_a/howto_update_iapp_for_iWorkflow_2_1.rst

 Task 3 - Import the iApp template to iWorkflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The updated iApp template is not ready to be imported to iWorkflow.
+The updated iApp template is now ready to be imported to iWorkflow.
 Instructions on how to do this can be found at:

 https://devcentral.f5.com/wiki/iWorkflow.iWorkflowOpsGuide_7.ashx